White Patches on Skin: Causes, Types, Symptoms & When to See a Dermatologist

 ⭐⭐⭐⭐⭐ 4.9 Rating | 12,000+ Consultations Completed | Our Certified Dermatologist Available 24/7 For You

 White patches on the skin are areas of skin that lose their natural pigment (melanin).
 The most common cause is vitiligo, but they can also result from calcium or vitamin deficiency, fungal infections (tinea versicolor), pityriasis alba, or post-inflammatory hypopigmentation.
 A dermatologist can diagnose the exact cause with a simple examination or Wood's lamp test.
 White patches on the skin are more common than most people realise.
 Yet, they can cause significant anxiety - especially when they appear on the face, hands, or other visible areas.
 The big question most people ask: Is this vitiligo?
 Is it spreading?
 Is it curable?
-This guide answers all of those questions clearly, so you know exactly what you're dealing with and when to get professional help.
+This guide answers all of those questions clearly, so you know exactly what you're dealing with, when to seek professional help, and what guidance Dr Ruchir Shah recommends for proper diagnosis and treatment.

 What Are White Patches on Skin?